 Osmotic demyelination syndrome

 Osmotic demyelination syndrome (previously called central pontine myelinolysis) may follow too-rapid correction of hyponatremia.
 Demyelination classically affects the pons, but other areas of the brain can also be affected.
-Lesions are more common among patients with alcohol use disorder Alcohol Use Disorders and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+Lesions are more common among patients with alcohol use disorder Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
 Alcoholism... read more , undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
 Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more , or other chronic debilitating illness.
 Flaccid paralysis, dysarthria, and dysphagia can evolve over a few days or weeks after a hyponatremic episode.
 The classic pontine lesion may extend dorsally to involve sensory tracts and leave patients with a "locked-in" syndrome (an awake and sentient state in which patients, because of generalized motor paralysis, cannot communicate, except by vertical eye movements controlled above the pons).
 Damage often is permanent.
 When sodium is replaced too rapidly (eg, > 14 mEq/L/8 hour [> 14 mmol/L/8 hours]) and neurologic symptoms start to develop, it is critical to prevent further serum sodium increases by stopping hypertonic fluids.
 In such cases, inducing hyponatremia with hypotonic fluid may mitigate the development of permanent neurologic damage.

 Hyponatremia may occur with normal, increased, or decreased extracellular fluid volume.